Ivanbh214/MMAP/README.md

 In script_3
 	-Fix the LCA algoriths parameters

--Execute the script in secuential order firstly for the samples amplified with arthorpod primers and the for plant samples
+-Execute the script in secuential order firstly for the samples amplified with arthorpod primers and the for plant samples:
-#Artropod

 conda activate Env_1

 ./Script_1_Art.sh

 ./Script_2_Art.sh

 conda deactivate Env_1

 conda activate Env_2

 ./Script_3_Art.sh

-#Plant
-conda activate Env_1
-./Script_1_Pl.sh
-./Script_2_Pl.sh
-conda deactivate Env_1
-conda activate Env_2
-./Script_3_Pl.sh